NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 A nice quality of life fix that autocompletes... inline... properties...
 Yeah, I probably didn't need to explain this one.
 Great quality of life fix that lets us forgetful folk remember the correct entity fields.

-Why removed: Never really used it all that much.
+Why retired: Never really used it all that much.

 ### [Batch Permission Change by Folder](https://foundryvtt.com/packages/BatchPermissionsByFolder/)